University College Birmingham has opted into the TEF and received a Silver award.

 Great.
 Tell me some more

 This course will require you to undergo vetting by the Independent Safeguarding Authority (ISA) and the Disclosure and Barring Service (DBS).
-However, UCB will co-ordinate and fund the completion of your DBS check prior to enrolment.
+UCB will co-ordinate and fund the completion of your DBS check prior to enrolment.

 What skills will I gain?

-You will gain a thorough knowledge of the principles and practices of working in health and social care, as well as focusing on work-based practice and enhancing your interpersonal and communication skills.
+You'll gain a thorough knowledge of the principles and practices of working in health and social care, as well as focusing on work-based practice and enhancing your interpersonal and communication skills.

 What about the future?

-Recovery and rehabilitation work
+Recovery and Rehabilitation Practitioner

 If you wish to continue your studies, you can also progress on to a postgraduate level course.